linkel/nand2tetris/README.md

-# nand2tetris
+# The Elements of Computing Systems (nand2tetris)
 Nand2tetris is a really cool course available completely free on the internet.
+The first half of the textbook is freely available.
 It's nuts!
 I am currently working on project 5 and stunned by the quality of the course materials and how fun it is to work through the assignments.

 It's about starting with a NAND-gate and then building the rest of the logical chips, building an ALU, sequential chips, learning the Hack computer's assembly language, and exploring computer architecture until you've built enough parts to write Tetris and run it on the computer you wrote.